mathiskey/csci70700-spring-2023-dmoste/functional_programming/homework.md

 I would rate coding in Racket as a 2, maybe.
 I can certainly see the advantage and maybe I just need more time with the language, but it doesn't feel as intuitive as OOP languages such as python.
-Simply doing math feels mor complex.
+Simply doing math feels more complex.
 People naturally read math as 2 + 5, so it's weird to write + 2 5.
 I also am not a fan of the lack of commas.
-Most programming languages consider whitesoace to be meaningless, so it is a tad frustrating to be required to place spaces into your code.
+Most programming languages consider whitespace to be meaningless, so it is a tad frustrating to be required to place spaces into your code.

 ```racket
 (define (ack m n)